About Nora

 Her debut YA novel The Edge of Anything was named a Bank Street Best Book, a Kirkus Reviews Best Book, and A Mighty Girl Best Book, in addition to being a Cybils Awards finalist.

-Carpenter's second anthology, Ab(solutely) Normal: Short Stories That Smash Mental Health Stereotypes, just released from Candlewick.
-Her next novel, Fault Lines, is forthcoming from Running Press Teen in September 2023.
-Before she wrote books, she worked as associate editor of Wonderful West Virginia magazine.
+Before she wrote books, Carpenter worked as associate editor of Wonderful West Virginia magazine.
 She holds an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts and has presented around the country, including at the YALSA Symposium, the National Council for the Teachers of English, the Summit on the Research and Teaching of YA Literature, and the Highlights Foundation, where she serves as faculty for the Whole Novel Workshop.

 Originally from rural West Virginia, Carpenter currently lives in Asheville, North Carolina with her husband, three young children, and the world’s most patient dog and cat.
 She is a vocal and passionate advocate for the normalization of mental health and the deconstruction of harmful stereotyping, particularly of rural people and places.
 Connect with her at noracarpenterwrites.com or on Instagram @noracarpenterwrites.